 Can taking a multivitamin help hair health?

 The short answer is that if a multivitamin contains specific ingredients shown to support hair, follicle, or scalp health, you may see some improvement in the overall quality of your hair.* So yes, a multivitamin may encourage healthy hair growth!* But it's not a guarantee: You have to evaluate your multi's ingredient list first.

 Here, some well-researched ingredients (aka, micronutrient and phytonutrients) to look for in your multivitamin:

 - Biotin: Biotin is a very popular hair supplement addition.
 Biotin is a type of B vitamin, specifically B7.
-The vitamin is involved in keratin production, and deficiencies are connected to loss and breakage.* However, biotin deficiency in the U.S. population is rare.*
+The vitamin is involved in keratin production1, and deficiencies are connected to loss and breakage.* However, biotin deficiency2 in the U.S. population is rare.*

 - Antioxidant support: Many hair woes can be traced back to oxidative stress and free radicals (it's associated with shedding, graying, and dullness).
 So to promote healthy hair, many lean on antioxidant complexes and ingredients such as vitamins C, E, K, B2 (riboflavin), and carotenoids like beta-carotene (vitamin A), lycopene, etc.*

 If a multivitamin contains hair-supporting ingredients, you may see the shining results.* But first you need to do your research to find options that are well-designed and multifaceted.